inexorgame-obsolete/blog-data/post/2015/09-11-pyrimethamine-edition.md

 ## Pyrimethamine Edition
 *So you've been wondering what has happened to Inexor in the past 2 months, since we didn't cause a sensation lately?*

-Firstly, and most importantly, Nooby officially released the __Pyrimethamine Edition__, which is our 4th Alpha release.
+Firstly, and most importantly, we officially released the __Pyrimethamine Edition__, which is our 4th Alpha release.

 Notably, we've added support for prefabs, including an UI, and enhanced the console, so you're able to cycle back and forth now.
 Furthermore the map *'Haze'* has been added alongside various cleanups and improvements in our media.

-As usually you can obtain the release [from Github](https://github.com/inexor-game/code/releases/tag/0.4.0-alpha), where you can find a full changelog as well.
+As usually you can obtain the release [from GitHub](https://github.com/inexor-game/code/releases/tag/0.4.0-alpha), where you can find a full changelog as well.

-Please report any bug or strange behavoir on IRC or Github.
+Please report any bug or strange behavoir on IRC or GitHub.

 #### What have we got next?
 In honor of one and a half years of Inexor development, we are proud to present the very first Inexor 'Hackathon', in Stuttgart respectively.